 pybullet wraps the new Bullet C-API, which is designed to be independent from the underlying physics engine and render engine, so we can easily migrate to newer versions of Bullet, or use a different physics engine or render engine.
 By default, pybullet uses the Bullet 2.x API on the CPU.
 We will expose Bullet 3.x running on GPU using OpenCL as well.
 There is also a C++ API similar to pybullet, see b3RobotSimulatorClientAPI.

-pybullet can be easily used with TensorFlow and frameworks such as OpenAI Gym.
+pybullet can be easily used with TensorFlow and frameworks such as OpenAl Gym.
+Gym environments are being developed and will be part of pybullet, similar to Gym and Roboschool.